University Websites

 Site stewardship and attestation

-Website stewards are required to complete an annual attestation including, but not limited to, their responsibility for ensuring all contributors operate in compliance with this policy.
-Those creating websites are responsible for keeping university website inventory records accurate, including assigned stewardship.
+Website stewards are required to complete an annual attestation including, but not limited to, attesting their compliance with this policy.
+Website stewards are responsible for keeping university website inventory records accurate, including assigned stewardship.

 Website lifecycle management